tiwong/tiwong.github.io/database.md

 	- [Countries invaded by Britain](https://www.quora.com/How-accurate-is-the-assertion-and-map-that-Britain-has-invaded-all-but-22-countries-in-the-world)

 - There should be a catalogue, by which one can filter out the data by.
-To start with: drones, guns, domestic violence, mass incarceration, supply chain logistics, homelessness, environmental disasters, trafficking, slave labour, Monsanto, lynchings, genocide, protests, human rights violations, what else can you think of?
+To start with: drones, guns, domestic violence, mass incarceration, supply chain logistics, homelessness, environmental disasters, trafficking, slave labour, Monsanto, lynchings, genocide, protests, human rights violations, fast fashion, big anything, what else can you think of?

 - There should be a portion that highlights organizations and persons that are doing good work in these areas.
 (This might be a blog portion.)